 It is Glasgow's ambition to be 'the nurturing city'.
-A nurturing city has schools in which children and young people feel they belong, they are listened to and they and their families are valued.
-The ethos of nurturing schools is supportive and all staff are clear about their roles and responsibilities.
-In nurturing schools, staff continually and collaboratively evaluate their practice to ensure that it promotes the wellbeing of all children.
-They understand that supporting all children and ensuring they make the best possible progress depends on the curriculum they provide, on learning and teaching of the highest quality and on their commitment to continuing professional development.
+A nurturing city has schools in which children and young people feel they belong; they are listened to, and they and their families are valued.
+The ethos of nurturing schools is supportive, and all staff are clear about their roles and responsibilities.
+At Hillhead High School our Rights Respecting Relationships Policy is important to the development of these factors.
+In nurturing schools, staff continually and collaboratively evaluate their practice to ensure that it promotes the wellbeing of all children and young people.
+They understand that supporting all children and young people and ensuring they make the best possible progress depends on the curriculum they provide, on learning and teaching of the highest quality, and on their commitment to continuing professional development.

-Our Policy Aims to
+Our Policy Aims to:

-- Promote positive mental health in all children and staff - Increase understanding and awareness of common mental health issues - Alert staff to early warning signs of mental ill health - Provide support to staff working with children with mental health issues - Provide support to children suffering mental ill health and their peers as well as parents/carers
+- Promote positive mental health in all staff and pupils - Increase understanding and awareness of common mental health issues - Alert staff to early warning signs of mental ill health - Provide support to staff working with young people with mental health issues - Provide support to pupils suffering mental ill health and their peers and parents/carers